 You should always have a professional perform a load calculation before purchasing a new HVAC system.
 No exceptions.

 We published an entire article series about this, but the thing to remember is that a Manual J load calculation is the only way to know the right size for your air conditioner and heating system.
-Basically, we take a lot of measurements, plug them into a dedicated software application, and determine the right size system for your home.
+We take a lot of measurements, plug them into a dedicated software application, and determine the right size system for your home.

 Most HVAC contractors don’t do this, but they should.
 It’s extra work, sure, but failing to do it could result in the wrong system (an oversized one, typically) that fails to keep you comfortable.